djmattyg007/t/README.markdown

 Installing and setting up `t` will take about one minute.

-First, [download][] the newest version or clone the Mercurial repository (`hg clone http://bitbucket.org/sjl/t/`).
+First, clone the git repository
+(`git clone git@github.com/djmattyg007/t`).
 Put it anywhere you like.

 [download]: http://bitbucket.org/sjl/t/get/tip.zip